Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Methodology

 \subsection{Dynamic modeling of electrovibration-induced finger friction on a touchscreen}

-Our goal was to investigate how exploration speed and force influence the electrovibration-induced finger friction on a touchscreen.
+Our goal was to investigate how exploration speed and force influence the electrovibration-induced finger friction on a touchscreen, with the primary aim of understanding this behavior in the context of texture rendering.
 To achieve this, we modeled the relationship between the input message signal, $V_m$, and output friction, $F_f$, while assessing the impact of exploration conditions on the model parameters.
 Given the nonlinear behavior of the fingertip when interacting with a surface~\cite{miguel2015characterization}, we sought to simplify the electrovibration-induced finger friction model by conditionally representing it as a linear system.
 To check this, we identified the transfer function, $H_{f-e}(s)$, by dividing the Fourier transform of the output friction, $F_f$, by the Fourier transform of the input message signal, $V_m$, for a particular exploration force and speed.
-We repeated this process for every finger sweep made by the participant and every test frequency to construct a Bode plot as shown in Figure~\ref{fig: Model data}; the input-output dynamics behave like a first-order low-pass up to 750~Hz and then show two resonance peaks at 860~Hz and 1740~Hz.
+We repeated this process for every finger sweep made by the participant and every test frequency to construct a Bode plot as shown in Figure~\ref{fig: Model data}; the input-output dynamics showed a 20~dB/ decade roll off rate matching a first-order low-pass up to 750~Hz and then showed two resonance peaks at 860~Hz and 1740~Hz.
 We verified that the two resonance peaks are due to the experimental setup's hardware; please refer to \ref{sec:AppB} for more details.
 We used the fmincon algorithm in MATLAB to optimize the transfer equation based on the discrete transfer function points found earlier.
 Then, we removed the setup's dynamics as given by Equation~\eqref{eqn: setup response} from the fitted transfer function model.
 As a result, we found a first-order response for the input message signal, $V_m$, to output friction, $F_f$, response, as shown in Equation~\eqref{eqn: EV response}.

 Here, $F_f(s)$ and $V_m(s)$ are the output friction and input message signal in the frequency domain, $K$ is the system's gain, and $\omega_o$ is the cutoff frequency.